 TPD Defined

 A perfect example of a mistake made by the typical consumer was in purchasing TPD when income protection would have actually been the correct type of insurance policy.
-Because TPD is also tied into income, consumers wrongly assumed this would cover them when they were out of work for any reason, which is not the case.
+Because TPD is also tied to income, consumers wrongly assumed this would cover them when they were out of work for any reason, which is not the case.
 The policies may sound similar in nature, but they are quite different in what they do and do not cover.

 Don’t Wait Too Long